ga77su/ga77su/README.md

 **public tracking:**
 create public channels (twitter and telegram) to post regular updates, track the currency’s development, and document personal experiences, thoughts, and strategies. transparency will allow others to observe and learn from the process without being pressured to participate.

-**personal use only:**
-use the currency as a personal savings vehicle, focusing on growing its value over years through consistent commitment, rather than seeking short-term speculation or external investment.
+**personal commitment, not promotion:** use the currency primarily as a personal savings vehicle, focusing on growing its value over years through self-commitment. avoid promoting or soliciting external buyers; the goal is self-growth, not hype.

-**no promotion or solicitation:**
-do not encourage others to buy or invest in the currency. the experiment is about self-growth and building a legacy, not about creating external demand or hype.

 **long-term observation:**
 treat the project as a decades-long experiment, observing how the currency evolves alongside personal growth, and whether it fosters real sovereignty compared to reliance on traditional finance, bitcoin, or speculative tokens.